-Cameron's mace was designed and created in 1981 by Benson Warren, a member of the Art, Music and Theatre Arts Department faculty.
+Cameron's mace was designed and created in 1981 by the late Benson Warren, a member of the Art, Music and Theatre Arts Department faculty.
 It is cast in bronze and displays in bas relief the three peaks of the Wichita Mountains from the university's official seal.
 The Faculty Senate Chair has carried it in the academic procession at each university function since its adoption.

 RECOGNITION OF HONOR GRADUATES

 Graduating baccalaureate and associate degree candidates with superior academic records are accorded special recognition by the university.
 A student who has achieved a cumulative grade point average of 4.00 graduates "summa cum laude," one whose cumulative grade point average is less than 4.00 but is 3.80 or above graduates "magna cum laude," and one whose cumulative grade point average is between 3.60 and 3.80 graduates "cum laude."

 Membership in The Honor Society of Phi Kappa Phi is open to undergraduate students in all academic disciplines who rank in the upper ten percent of their graduating class and have an overall grade point average of 3.7 or higher.
 Graduating seniors who are members of Phi Kappa Phi may be identified by the white ribbon worn on the commencement robe.
 Faculty and staff who are Phi Kappa Phi members are wearing the society's official medallion.

 Students, faculty, and staff who are members of the many discipline-specific honor societies are identified in a similar fashion.